davvnovvo/mygit-training/README.md

 **An interactive git tutorial meant to teach you how git works, not just which commands to execute.**

 So, you want to use git, right?
+Yes sir.

 But you don't just want to learn commands, you want to understand what you're using?